NOS VALEURS - lucangeli.co

 Nutritional composition of butter

-Made from a milk churning process, butter is rich in saturated and unsaturated fatty acids, including palmitic acid.
-Its composition also includes a low dose of lactose.
+Produced by churning milk , butter is rich in saturated and unsaturated fatty acids, including palmitic acid.
+Its composition also includes a small amount of lactose.
 This dairy product is a notable source of vitamins A, D, E, and K, which vary depending on the type of ferment and the maturation process.
-However, its high content of saturated fats, potentially harmful to the cardiovascular system , can lead to elevated cholesterol .
-It is therefore advisable to consume it in moderation, especially as part of a balanced diet .
+However, its high saturated fat content, which is potentially harmful to the cardiovascular system , can lead to elevated cholesterol .
+It should therefore be consumed in moderation, especially as part of a balanced diet .

 Nutritional composition of olive oil

 Olive oil, on the other hand, is obtained from pressed olives.
-It is particularly rich in oleic acid, a type of monounsaturated fat, and also contains polyphenols , health-promoting antioxidants.
-Olive oil has a lower saturated fat content than butter, and also contains omega-3 and omega-6.
+It is particularly rich in oleic acid , a type of monounsaturated fat, and also contains polyphenols , antioxidants that are beneficial for health.
+Olive oil is lower in saturated fat than butter, and also contains omega-3 and omega-6.
 In addition, it is also a source of vitamins E and K. Note that the quality of olive oil can vary depending on the type of olive used, the time of harvest, and the pressing process.
-Extra-virgin olive oil, for example, is obtained by cold pressing and without the use of chemicals, which makes it more authentic and rich in aromas and flavors.
+An extra virgin olive oil, for example, is obtained by cold pressing and without the use of chemicals, which makes it more authentic and rich in aromas and flavors.

 Health impacts